Hybrid least squares for learning functions from highly noisy data: Hybrid least squares

 The remaining task is to specify the choices of $\widehat{\bm\alpha}$ and $\bm p$.
 Roughly speaking, given a choice of $\widehat{\bm\alpha}$, we consider an allocation $\bm p$ as optimal if it minimizes the MSE conditional on the sample points.
 In the next section, we will address this task when $\widehat{\bm\alpha}$ is either a non-reweighted or a reweighted least-squares estimator, respectively.

-It is worth emphasizing the two layers of randomness in the computation, one arising from Christoffel sampling and the other from noise $\e(x)$ in function evaluations.
-From this point forward, we use subscript $\XX$ and $\bm y$ to denote the randomness in Christoffel sampling and function evaluation, respectively, when taking expectations.
+It is worth emphasizing the two layers of randomness, one arising from sampling of $\XX$ and the other from function evaluations in $\bm y$.
+From this point forward, we use subscripts $\XX$ and $\bm y$ to denote the randomness in sampling and function evaluation, respectively, when taking expectations.
 Most of the results in the subsequent sections are stated conditional on $\XX$.